cincanproject/cincan-command/docs/advanced_usage.rst

 Avoid uploading content from output directories
 """""""""""""""""""""""""""""""""""""""""""""""

 In many cases, you may want to run a tool several times producing multiple files to the output directory.
 Since the ``cincan run`` command does not know which files are output and which are input (see: `Limitations to input/output <input_output_limitations_>`_), it repeatedly copies also the output files from the previous runs to the container.
 This process may slow down your work and requires extra disk space.
-You can avoid this by using 'run' argument ``--mkdir`` (or ``-d``) to explicitly create output directory into the container without copying over any possible content.
+You can avoid this by using ``--mkdir`` (or ``-d``) option to explicitly create output directory into the container without copying over any possible content.

 For example, consider the tool *cincan/volatility*, which expects you to give an output dump directory when extracting process data.
 The following extracts the memory dump of process 123 to a ``dump/`` directory: